cython/cython/src/quickstart/overview.rst

 many external libraries that interface through the C language.
-It has, however, remained non trivial to write the necessary glue code in C, especially for programmers who are more fluent in a high-level language like Python than in a do-it-yourself language like C.
+It has, however, remained non trivial to write the necessary glue code in C, especially for programmers who are more fluent in a high-level language like Python than in a close-to-the-metal language like C.

 Originally based on the well-known Pyrex [Pyrex]_, the Cython project has approached this problem by means of a source code compiler that